npghuy/opus_books/jax/readme.md

 I have still not finish jax project.
-I haven't coded transformer module.